-We hold both Tour Operators Liability and Financial Failure insurance cover.
+We hold Financial Failure insurance cover.
 Accordingly, all funds paid to us by Participants are fully protected in the event of Habitat NI becoming insolvent.
 In such circumstances we would also, where applicable, guarantee your repatriation.

 Participation on a team may include activities that may be hazardous including (but not limited to) construction activities, loading and unloading of heavy equipment and materials and local transportation to and from the work sites.

 Activities may include work that may be hazardous, including but not limited to, exposure to lead, asbestos and mold, which may cause or worsen certain illnesses, especially if protective equipment is not worn, exposure for extended periods of time, pre-existing immune system deficiency.